 If you’re thinking about getting a few Marimo moss balls, you probably want to know how many will comfortably fit in your aquarium.
 For the most part, you want to add just enough moss balls to create a balanced aquascape.
-While at the same time you want to make sure you leave enough room for your fish to swim, and so your moss balls can grow and flourish.
-A good rule of thumb to follow is that you should add 1 to 3 moss balls per gallon.
+While at the same time you want to make sure you leave enough room for the moss balls to grow and flourish.
+A good rule of thumb to follow is that you should aim to add at least 1 to 3 moss balls per gallon.

 - How Many Moss Balls in a 5 Gallon Tank?